MaksimDzhangirov/complete-gRPC/SSL_TLS_lecture_eng.md

 algorithm such as AES-256-GCM or CHACHA20.
 This encryption algorithm also takes a shared secret key and a random nonce, or an initialization vector (IV) as input.
 It will return the encrypted message.
 The second step is to authenticate.
-The encrypted message, the secret key and the none become inputs of a MAC algorithm such as GMAC if you use AES-256-GCM, or POLY1305 if you use CHACHA20 encryption algorithm.
+The encrypted message, the secret key and the nonce become inputs of a MAC algorithm such as GMAC if you use AES-256-GCM, or POLY1305 if you use CHACHA20 encryption algorithm.
 This MAC algorithm acts like a cryptographic hash function and its output is a MAC, or message authentication